AllTheMods/ATM3-Expert/README.md

-# ATM-3-REMIX
+# ATM-3-EXPERT

-All The Mods 1.12 - REMIX
+All The Mods 1.12 - EXPERT
 ======
-This is the official repository and issue-tracker for All The Mods 3 Remix
+This is the official repository and issue-tracker for All The Mods 3 Expert

 Does "All The Mods" *really* contain ALL THE MODS?
 No, of course not.